adamgreig/hackrf-rs/README.md

 to do with Rust (a super simple C sketch demonstrates the same effect) so if you have any ideas please shout.

-`main.rs` contains a very simple example that doesn't do anything yet.
+`demo.rs` contains a very simple example that doesn't do anything interesting with the radio data yet.

 This is probably not the world's most idiosyncratic rust; please point out anything that could be nicer.
 This probably isn't packaged or documented in the